 ½ cup heavy cream

-• Add in the turkey and vegetables, and let the mixture simmer for a few minutes until thickened.
+• Add the turkey and vegetables, and let the mixture simmer for a few minutes until thickened.

 3 cups leftover cooked turkey, 2 cups frozen mixed vegetables